CoolProp/CoolProp/Web/develop/documentation.rst

 .. note::

-   These scripts could be run from a single script to help with automation, however, they only need to be run once, and many may generate errors and warning messages that will be useful in debugging your python environment.
+   These scripts are normally run by the Python 2.x initialization script, ``CoolProp\\Web\\scripts\\__init__.py``.
+This script could be run to help with automation, however, there is one additional linux shell script included that will not run on Windows for reasons already mentioned above.
+Also, these scripts only need to be run once, and many may generate errors and warning messages that will be useful in debugging your python environment.
 Once the dynamic content from these scripts has been generated, you're ready to build the documentation.

 **Build the Documentation**